WenyXu/interview-todo-mvc/README.md

 ## Requirements

-1. MUST publish to GitHub (public repository)
+1. MUST publish to GitHub (public repository and publish to GitHub Pages)
 2. MUST use React and TypeScript
 3. the commit history MUST be clear to the reviewers
 4. Feature reference: <http://todomvc.com>